Computer-Aided Design Computer-Aided Manufacturing (CAD CAM) Programmer Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average inexperienced worker's salary is approximately $44K.
-It's worth noting that people with five to 10 years of experience report bringing in less at around $43K on average.
-Computer-Aided Design and Computer-Aided Manufacturing Programmers with one to two decades of relevant experience report an average salary of approximately $51K.
+Those who have worked for fewer than five years take home a median salary of $45K, and workers with five to 10 years of experience report earning less ($43K) on average.
+The average pay reported by folks with 10 to 20 years of experience is around $54K.
 Seasoned workers who boast more than two decades of relevant experience enjoy a median salary of $52K, which is substantially larger than the medians reported by folks with fewer years on their resumes.

 Computer-Aided Design Computer-Aided Manufacturing (CAD CAM) Programmer Reviews